-UNION is a cooperative spaceship simulator with deep tactical gameplay.
-You, and up to four friends, take control of up to five stations (Captain, Helm, Tactical, Engineering and Science) on the ship, working together to survive, and maybe conquer.
-The first release of UNION will be multiplayer only (with multiple ships, each with it's own crew).
-A singleplayer/cooperative campaign is planned for later.
+UNION is a cooperative spaceship simulator with a focus on simulation (power, heat, sensors, physics), depth (without complexity) and tactical gameplay.
+You, and up to four friends, take control of up to five stations (Captain, Helm, Tactical, Engineering and Science/Comms), working together to command a spaceship.

 In this first development diary entry we discuss the flight system in UNION Cooperative Spaceship Simulator.

 Hi and welcome to this first development diary entry for UNION Cooperative Spaceship Simulator.

 I have been developing UNION in my spare time since June 2011, it's finally getting to the stage where I feel I have something to share.